Axyss/HoYo.Daily/README.md

 ## 📋 Overview

 HoYoDaily is a browser extension that automatically claims your daily check-in rewards for multiple HoYoverse games through HoYoLab.
-Never miss your daily rewards again!
+Just set it up and forget about it! 🚀

 ## 🌐 Supported Browsers